 Since taking office in 2003, Attorney General Madigan has established herself as a national leader through her aggressive actions to protect consumers, safeguard communities, advocate for working men and women, ensure access to affordable, quality healthcare, and fight for open, honest government.

 Madigan consistently brings back hundreds of millions of dollars to Illinois taxpayers each year.
-Since 2003, she has recouped nearly $10 billion in funds defrauded from or owed to the state.
+Since 2003, she has recouped more than $10 billion in funds defrauded from or owed to the state.

 Attorney General Madigan is largely recognized as one of the country’s foremost experts on consumer rights and regularly testifies before Congress and federal commissions on a range of issues, including mortgage lending abuses, privacy rights and employment discrimination.
 She has also been called upon to testify about rising student debt and consumer risks associated with for-profit schools.